In 2019, doctors wrote more than 17 million prescriptions for alprazolam (brand name: Xanax).https://www.statista.com

 Almost 13 percent of adults in the United States use benzodiazepines like Xanax.
 Of those users, just 2 percent qualify for a benzodiazepine use disorder.
 Statistics like this suggest that most people either:

 - Use these drugs as directed.
 They get a prescription from a doctor that they follow exactly.
 When it’s time to stop taking the medication, they do so.

 - Use these drugs occasionally.
 They use benzos without a prescription on occasion, but they don’t use them all the time.

 Experts say Xanax addiction risks are low among people with prescriptions, but people who use the drug recreationally could face unintended consequences.
 Most people who misuse the drug have a history of some form of substance misuse or a substance use disorder (SUD).
-Without help, they could become addicted to Xanax.
+Without help, they could become addicted to Xanax bars.